top of page

 Childbirth is typically the most emotion-filled event of a person’s life.
 However, within our current healthcare system, no one on the medical team is designated to provide emotional care for the birthing family.

-In addition, doulas are experts in labor support – a role which no one else on the healthcare team is specifically designated to fill.
-Research shows that parents-to-be expected their nurses to spend approximately 53 percent of their time providing labor support, yet in reality less than 10 percent of nurses’ time is spent in this way.
+In addition, doulas are experts in labor support and effective comfort techniques – a role which no one else on the healthcare team is designated to fill.
+Research shows that parents-to-be expected their nurses to spend approximately 53 percent of their time providing labor support, yet in reality less than 10 percent of nurses’ time is spent in this way!
 Most of their time is spent on medical care and charting.

 Finally, we serve as your advocates – a role which, again, no one on the medical team is specifically designated to fill.
 We know what questions to ask the healthcare team, when to ask them, and which options to suggest that have not yet been proposed.
 We help empower you to make confident, informed decisions about your birth.